jara-o/BRKCLD1973/README.md

 ![BRKCLD1973-Banner](images/BRKCLD1973-Banner.png)
 ## Source Code for the Cisco Live EMEA Session BRKCLD-1973 in Amsterdam on Feb 09, 2023.

 This repository is the source code for the demos shown in the BRKCLD-1973 session at Cisco Live EMEA in Amsterdam, Feb 06 - 10.
-The session recording and presentation slides can be viewed [here](https://www.ciscolive.com/on-demand/on-demand-library.html?search=brkcld-1973#/session/1675722350384001tsG3).
+The session recording and presentation slides are available [here](https://www.ciscolive.com/on-demand/on-demand-library.html?search=brkcld-1973#/session/1675722350384001tsG3).

 The goal of the session is to demonstrate how to make on-premises infrastructure resources available programatically.
 Workflows that are demonstrated include a Linux app deployment in Azure, and how the same app can be deployed on UCS infrastructure using Intersight and vSphere.
 Both workflows are based on Terraform.